xyfir/annotate/DOCS.md

 > auto-annotator ignore remove --ids ids

-Removes a single or multiple book IDs to the ignore list.
+Removes a single or multiple book IDs from the ignore list.

 #### Examples